If you have ever had to deal with an employee that offended a

 reassuring her they loved the beauty offered by Alaska and

 to her he invited her and her husband to join him at his table

 Although she had been on many cruises she had only

-it was that she cared enough about nature to be so upset
+was that she cared enough about nature to be so upset when

-few other special guests were also at the table, each representing
+other special guests were also at the table, each representing

-affluence, prestige, or some other element of
+affluence, prestige, or some other element of high society.

 Then the Captain arrived.
 Outranked by social stature, she

-The dinner was an enchanting experience.
+dinner was an enchanting experience.
 As the dinner ended

 the Captain signaled to his first officer, who promptly brought

 a wrapped gift.
-He suggested she wait until she
+He suggested she wait until she returned to

-As soon as she was inside she ripped off the wrapping paper
+soon as she was inside she ripped off the wrapping paper

 revealing an inspiring picture of the glacier at sunset.
 At the

 bottom of the picture was the painting’s title, which brought a

-tear to her eye and caused her husband to laugh
+tear to her eye and caused her husband to laugh hysterically.

 To see what the caption said, click here.